Sardar Patel Ring Road

-The Sardar Patel Ring Road is a 78 km long ring road encircling the city of Ahmedabad, Gujarat, India.
+The Sardar Patel Ring Road is a 76 km long ring road encircling the city of Ahmedabad, Gujarat, India.
 It is a toll road built by the Ahmedabad Urban Development Authority (AUDA).
-Built at a cost of ₹3.55 billion, it was opened in 2004.
+Built at a cost of ₹355 crore (₹3.55 billion), it was opened in 2004.

 Route

 It meets the Ahmedabad Vadodara Expressway at one point and crosses the Sabarmati River and the Mumbai-Delhi National Highway twice.

 The AUDA demarcated a region of 1 km around the road as a residential affordable housing zone in an attempt to improve affordable housing.

 Toll

 The road is tolled with several toll plazas at Narol, Ramol, Ranasan and other locations.

 Public transport

 The Gujarat State Road Transport Corporation runs a circular bus service along the ring road from Sarkhej on an hourly basis in both directions.

 The Shivranjani-Bopal line of the Ahmedabad Janmarg crosses the ring road at Ghuma.